 An intravenous medication called prostaglandin E1 is given to keep the ductus arteriosus from closing.

 Within the first 1 to 2 weeks of age, transposition of the great arteries is surgically repaired.
-The procedure that accomplishes this is called a "switch," which roughly describes the surgical process.
+The procedure that accomplishes this is called an "arterial switch," which roughly describes the surgical process.

-The operation is performed under general anesthesia, and involves the following:
+The operation is done under general anesthesia, and involves the following: